agupta0905/AGBsvdquartets/readme.md

 1. Number of quartets considered is chosen to be 50, can be changed in the file "*src-pipeline/calculate_svd_scores.paup*"

 2. data folder contains only a sample of the 11-taxon dataset

+3. Tested on Ubuntu 12.04

+4. For running on mac use "*paup_mac*" inside the shell script